DGEs2018/Traineeship-progress/Week12/journal.md

     - navigation tag
 # 19.06.2019
 * Positioning in CSS
-    - replacing `position: relative; or position: absolute` and manipulating with `margins & paddings` could be a better to practice to position elements
+    - replacing `position: relative; or position: absolute` and manipulating with `margins & paddings` could be a better practice for positioning elements
     - flexbox is another handier method (one dimensional left to right or top to )
         - `property selector id or class {justify-content: flex-start; or flex-end; or center; or space-between; space-around}` left to right
         - `property selector id or class {align-items: flex-start; or flex-end; or center; or space-between; space-around}` top to bottom